 What is cross-docking?

-Cross-docking is a logistics technique in which you distribute products directly to their users.
-Typically, a manufacturer would deliver the produce to a warehouse, where it will be stored until customer demand arises.
-If it does.
+Cross-docking is a logistics technique through which you distribute products directly to their users.
+Typically, a manufacturer delivers a product to a warehouse, where it will be stored until customer demand arises – if it does.
 Cross-docking helps to eliminate product aging or damage by handling it immediately.

-This usually happens in a hub (often adjusted to a warehouse), where a truck unloads products, they get scanned, sorted, and reloaded into trucks that will deliver them directly to customers.
-This can happen as fast as under an hour.
+This usually happens in a hub (often a warehouse), where a truck unloads products and they are scanned, sorted, and reloaded into trucks that will deliver them directly to customers.
+This can happen as fast as 60 minutes or less.
 So, trucks arrive, each with its own type of product, and then leave, each carrying a variety of products for each customer.
 To make this process truly seamless, trucks and warehouses require automation technology.
-Today, this is the most effective method to deliver products quickly.
+Today, this is the most effective method for delivering products quickly.